 Echo Canyon State Park

-Make Echo Canyon your waterfront basecamp as you park-hop your way through all six of Lincoln County’s state parks.
-Situated minutes from the living ghost town of Pioche, NV, stake your spot at campgrounds that overlook Echo Canyon Reservoir, cast a line into one of southeastern Nevada’s best fishing holes, watch for wildlife, hit up hiking trails with views of the entire valley, learn early pioneer history of the region, and much more at this pristine Nevada state park.
+Situated minutes from Pioche, Echo Canyon State Park might be one of Nevada’s best-kept secrets with its glittering waterfront, scenic hikes, and modern guest facilities.
+Stake your spot at campgrounds that overlook Echo Canyon Reservoir, cast a line into one of southeastern Nevada’s best fishing holes, watch for waterfowl and wildlife, and hike trails with views of the entire valley at this pristine paradise.

 As early pioneers forged west, many ended up staying in Lincoln County due to the abundance of water, which sharply contrasts the surrounding low-desert landscapes.
 Settlers first took advantage of water for farming and agricultural purposes, which still remains a dominant industry for folks living in the region today.
 To harness these natural resources, Echo Dam was built in 1970 to irrigate the valley’s sprawling crops.